LiveNathan/LiveNathan/README.md

 # Nathan Lively
-### Java + Spring Backend Developer • Founder of Tracebook & SubAligner • 789K podcast downloads • 1.6M YouTube views
+### Java + Spring Backend Developer • Founder of Tracebook & SubAligner

 ⤷ Backend developer with experience in Java, Spring, MATLAB, marketing and product development.
 Passionate about designing and developing innovative web apps and micro-services that reveal new exciting information and solve business challenges in the pro audio sector.